 Federal Law Prohibits Mailing Marijuana

-United States federal law prohibits mailing controlled substances, of which marijuana is one – and, both the shipper and the recipient can be punished.
-The potential federal laws you violate when engaging in this behavior can include but are not limited to:
+United States federal law prohibits mailing marijuana considered a “controlled substances.”
+Both the shipper and the recipient can be punished.
+The potential federal laws you violate can include but are not limited to:

 - Marijuana trafficking

 - Misuse of the mail